-To disable the Log function, keep the default setting, Disabled.
-To monitor traffic between the network and the Internet, select Enabled.
+The Router can keep logs of all traffic for your Internet connection.
+To disable the Log function, keep the default setting, Disable.
+To monitor traffic between the network and the Internet, select Enable.
+When you wish to view the logs, click Incoming Log or Outgoing Log, depending on which you wish to view.